Without even trying, I've lived on the edge of a knife.

 - Revenge Through Corruption

-Where a villain gets revenge on the hero by making their loved ones evil, insane, under their control.
+Where a villain gets revenge on a character by making their loved ones evil, insane, and/or under the villain's control.

 - Rival Turned Evil